atk4/data/docs/joins.rst

 .. php:method:: join

-    same as :php:meth:`Model::join` but links new table with this foreign table.
+    same as :php:meth:`Model::addJoin` but links new table with this foreign table.

 .. php:method:: weakJoin

-    same as :php:meth:`Model::weakJoin` but links new table with this foreign table.
+    same as :php:meth:`Model::addWeakJoin` but links new table with this foreign table.

     Not yet implemented !